 It was this scintillating form that made him a certainty for the 2015 Rugby World Cup squad, starting against Italy in the 48-7 winning warm-up match at BT Murrayfield before being the only player to start each of the national team's World Cup games, launching a long-range penalty through the sticks in the 39-16 win over USA.

-Hogg is a regular for Scotland and featured in the British and Irish Lions tour of Australia in 2013, signing a new two-year contract in 2014, keeping him at the club until at least May 2017.
+Hogg is a regular for Scotland and featured in the British and Irish Lions tour of Australia in 2013.
+In 2016 and 2017 he was voted the RBS 6 Nations Player of the Championship.

 The Scotland international will be staying at Scotstoun until at least May 2019.